Ostorlab/benchmarks/mobile/ios/oxo-ios-ben6/README.md

 Medium

 ## Vulnerability Overview
-The WeatherNow application implements a custom URLSessionDelegate that bypasses standard SSL/TLS certificate validation checks when communicating with weather API endpoints.
+The WeatherNowApp application implements a custom URLSessionDelegate that bypasses standard SSL/TLS certificate validation checks when communicating with weather API endpoints.
 The app accepts any certificate presented by the server, including self-signed, expired, or certificates with mismatched hostnames.
 This vulnerability allows attackers to intercept HTTPS communications and potentially serve malicious weather data or capture location information.

 ## Exploitation Vectors
 1. **API Interception:** Weather API calls can be intercepted with invalid certificates